joniles/mpxj/src.net/nuget/mpxj-for-vb.readme.md

 # MPXJ for VB

+**IMPORTANT**: this is the legacy .Net version of MPXJ.
+When MPXJ 14 is released this package will no longer be published.
+Please migrate your code to use the MPXJ.Net package instead.

 [MPXJ](http://mpxj.org) is a Java library which allows a variety of project file formats and databases to be read and written.
 This NuGet package uses [IKVM](https://github.com/ikvm-revived/ikvm) to translate the Java library into a .Net assembly.